 This law firm represents Maria Caiola (the "Applicant"), the owner of 1415 Marseilles Drive.
-This letter serves as the required letter of intent in support of a proposed new single-family residence on Lot 11 of 1415 Marseilles Drive (the "Property"), which was recently created pursuant to a Lot Split Order under File No. PB21-0420 (the "Approved Lot Split").
+This letter serves as the required letter of intent in support of a proposed new single-family residence on Lot 9 of 1415 Marseilles Drive (the "Property"), which was recently created pursuant to a Lot Split Order under File No. PB21-0420 (the "Approved Lot Split").

 Property.
 The Property is a portion of the lot identified by Miami-Dade County Folio No. 02-3210-010-0050 and is located within the RS-4 Single-Family Residential zoning district.
 The Property is situated along the north side of Marseille Drive fronting the Normandy Waterway.
-The Property is platted as Lot 11 of the Plat of the Normandy Waterways Subdivision, recorded in Plat Book 40, Page 60 of the Public Records of Miami-Dade County.
-According to a survey prepared by Blanco Surveyors Inc. dated March 16, 2021, the size of the Property is approximately 7,811 square feet (0.18 acres) in size, with an average lot width of approximately 63.7'.
+The Property is platted as Lot 9 of the Plat of the Normandy Waterways Subdivision, recorded in Plat Book 40, Page 60 of the Public Records of Miami-Dade County.
+According to a survey prepared by Blanco Surveyors Inc. dated March 16, 2021, the size of the Property is approximately 8,389.97 square feet (0.19 acres) in size, with a lot width of approximately 62.5'.

 The Property is the subject of an approved lot split order under Planning Board File No. PB21-0420.
 The Lot Split Order permits the Property to be developed as a single-family residence with up to 25% lot coverage and 40% unit size.
 Proposed Home.
-The Applicant proposes a uniquely-designed two-story home that compliments the Normandy North neighborhood (the "Proposed Home").
-The Proposed Home complies with the Approved Lot Split with respect to unit size (40%) and lot coverage (25%), and complies with the Code in terms of height, setbacks, and open space, elevation, and setbacks.
+The Applicant proposes a charming two-story home on a vacant lot that compliments the Normandy North neighborhood (the "Proposed Home").
+The Proposed Home complies with the Approved Lot Split with respect to maximum unit size (40%) and lot coverage (25%), and complies with the Code in terms of height, setbacks, open space, and flood elevation.
+Indeed., the side interior setbacks of 11' and 14' far exceed minimum side interior setbacks.
+Further, the Proposed Home provides 83% and 85% open space in the front and rear yards respectively, which also far exceed minimum requirements.
+In order to provide a resilient design, the Proposed Home is elevated to BFE + 1' of freeboard, or 9' NGVD.
 Notably, the Proposed Home requires no waivers or variances.

-The design of the Proposed Home features a unique wood-cladding, large abundant glazing, a modest rooftop deck that fully complies with the Code, and spacious indoor-outdoor living areas.
+The design of the Proposed Home features a unique wood-cladding, movement and articulation along all elevations, a modest and fully code compliant rooftop deck, and spacious indoor-outdoor living areas.
+The massing of the Proposed Home is distributed such that the primary massing is at the rear of the Property along the Normandy Waterway, while the front elevation remains sensitive and compatible with the existing scale of the surrounding Normandy North neighborhood.
 In the rear yard, the Proposed Home includes a swimming pool and cabana structure shaded by a 50% open pergola.
-The Proposed Home is elevated to 9' NGVD, which takes advantage of 1' of freeboard to increase resilience to sea level rise and flooding.
-Additionally, the side elevations are sensitively-designed to preserve privacy of adjacent homes.
-Overall, the Proposed Home is compatible with the neighborhood and consistent with the Design Review Criteria.
+The rear elevation takes full advantage of the waterfront views with large abundant glazing on the first and second levels.
+The north and south (side) elevations are designed with recesses and vertical movement to be sensitive to adjacent properties, including preserving privacy of adjacent homes through the use of opaque glazing and horizontal articulation.
+The additional side interior setbacks also mitigate the impact in privacy to adjacent neighbors and keep the scale and mass of the home compatible with the neighborhood.
+Overall, the Proposed Home is compatible with the existing neighborhood context and therefore consistent with the Design Review Criteria.

-In addition, the Proposed Home will be lushly landscaped with native and drought tolerant vegetation that compliments the unique design.
-In sum, the Proposed Home is a unique and resiliently designed that fully complies with the Code and contributes positively to the Normandy North Neighborhood in accordance with the Design Review Criteria.
+In addition, the Proposed Home will be lushly landscaped with native and drought tolerant vegetation that compliments the thoughtful design.
+In sum, the Proposed Home is elegant and resiliently designed, fully complies with the Code, and positively contributes to the existing architectural mosaic found within the Normandy North neighborhood.